 For more lighting options, see our Statement Lighting photo gallery.

 A charcoal love seat, Moorish patterned rug and bright yellow painted desk give this small room a contemporary look.

 Striped wallpaper helps move the eye up and across the ceiling, making this tiny den appear larger.
 The thrift store lamp base (with a Jonathan Adler flavour) looks like a million bucks thanks to a coat of white spray paint.

-A beautiful floral wallpapered focus wall in daffodil yellow is the perfect complement for warm chocolate tones and an expansive exposed brick wall.
-Sunshades let in diffused light through the large, industrial-style windows of this vintage modern space.
+A beautiful floral wallpapered accent wall in daffodil yellow is the perfect complement to warm chocolate tones and an expansive exposed brick wall.
+Sunshades let in diffused light through the large, industrial windows.